Ficko05/A3-MP-API/README.md

 localhost:8060/iplocator/{ip}
 ```
 This endpoint return a string containing the country and state of the supplied IP address.
-It is implemented with a SOAP service.
+It is implemented with a SOAP service, which takes the ip and returns the location..
 A return example for an IP address "79.142.224.239" could look like this:
 ```
 DK17